From Data to Discovery: Unlocking the Potential of Host-Associated Microbiomes. Use Cases and Services by NFDI4Microbiota

 Registration fee and expenses

-During the registration, you can pre-book accomodations for this event (self-paid).
+During the registration, you can pre-book accomodations for this event (self-paid) to secure lodging.
+You will need to pay these costs with the conference location directly.

 Organizers & Speakers